Data Science Programs:

 - Letters of Recommendation (Optional): Letters of recommendation should be from faculty or others (supervisors, professional colleagues, etc.) qualified to evaluate your potential for graduate study.
 They should be submitted through the online graduate application.

-- Statement of Purpose (Optional): The statement of purpose should describe succinctly your reasons for applying to the proposed program, your preparation for this field of study, study interests, future career plans, and other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.
+- Statement of Purpose (Optional): The statement of purpose should describe succinctly your reasons for applying to the proposed data science program, your preparation for this field of study, study interests, future career plans, and other aspects of your background and interests which may aid the admissions committee in evaluating your aptitude and motivation for graduate study.

 Additional Application Materials for International Applicants